Charles Garland

 Most motor yachts lose 15–25% in the first three years, then flatten.
 Buying a 4–6 year old vessel from a reputable yard captures that depreciation without sacrificing reliability.

-Pocket listings, distressed sellers, pre-public reductions — they move through broker networks, not YATCO.
+Pocket listings, distressed sellers, pre-public reductions — they move through broker networks, not public search.
 Our relationships in South Florida give you access most search-driven buyers never see.